mole99/fabulous-tiles/README.md

 PDK=gf180mcu make all
 ```

-## Stitch the Fabrics
+## Stitch the Tiles

-To stitch the fabrics, please see the following repository: https://github.com/mole99/fabulous-fabrics
+To stitch the tiles into fabrics, please see the following repository: https://github.com/mole99/fabulous-fabrics